9/10

 Payouts

-Polymarket doesn’t charge deposit or withdrawal fees, but users may still pay small network (gas) fees or third-party processing fees.
-Most transactions are processed quickly, depending on network conditions.
+Polymarket says it doesn't charge deposit or withdrawal fees, though users may still run into network fees or third-party processing costs.
+Transaction times can also vary depending on the payment method and network conditions.

 U.S. Presidential Elections